 Both your research and your data will differ depending on whether you’re addressing your existing customer profiles - the long-term, loyal ones - or if you are branching out into new markets, with new prospects.

 It’s important to begin by researching your own brand.
 Discover who you are; your goals, your vision, your mission.
 Only then can you envisage your ideal audience/s, and conduct meticulous market research.
-Remember that the primary aim of conducting market segmentation research is to get to know the needs and wants of your prospective audience and group them accordingly, into cozy little pods of shared characteristics.
+Remember that the primary aim of conducting market segmentation research is to get to know the needs and wants of your prospective audience and group them accordingly, into cosy little pods of shared characteristics.

 So begin by asking these questions…